-Reaction from the medical profession to the Medical journal's B.U.G.A.
-U.P. feature has been mostly favourable, according to the editor, although he admitted support was hard to gauge on the strength of a few congratulatory phone calls.
-"A couple of surgeons called to say it was the greatest thing they've ever seen," he said.
+feature has been mostly favourable,

+according to the editor, although he

+admitted support was hard to gauge

+on the strength of a few congratulatory phone calls.
+"A couple of surgeons

+called to say it was the greatest thing

-"At last doctors are seeing that we are taking a generic health issue that everyone and his grandmother has preached about, and looking at who specifically is promoting this epidemic."
+"At last doctors are seeing that we are

+taking a generic health issue that everyone and his grandmother has preached
-Hopefully this could signal the beginning of a determined offensive by doctors and health professionals against those who, in Dr Blum's own words, make the Marlboro man "unfit for human intercourse."
-Refacing of billboards by groups such as B.U.G.A.
-U.P. alone is not enough.
-It is merely the start of a wider campaign which will require members of the scientific and business communities to alert the public not only to the physical dangers of smoking, but also too its economic cost to society.
-The 16,500 deaths in Australia each year attributable to the isolated effects of smoking according to the Victorian Cancer, Council cost the Australian economy more than \$1,000 million each year.

-In fact, Blum said that "the real thrust to get rid of these drug pushers will come not from doctors, or universities, but from the other corporations who will see the harm they are causing the economic well being of society."
+about, and looking at who specifically is

+Hopefully this could signal the beginning

+of a determined offensive by doctors and

+health professionals against those who,

+in Dr Blum's own words, make the

+Marlboro man "unfit for human interthey've ever seen," he said.
-He explained that cigarette companies are the black sheep of the corporate world, totally lacking in credibility, "so what they're doing is buying off goodwill by the sponsorship of sport, of art museums . . . they're trying very hard to buy off the complacency of those of us who could stop them pushing their epidemic."

-The real significance of the publication of the poster and article in the Medical journal, according to Dir Blum is that the journal is distributed internationally, including to those third world nations where cigarette companies are luring thousands of consumers by promoting cigarettes as a sign of wealth and sophistication.

-"The journal will be in every medical library in the world.
-In Lesotho, or Botswana, where they would devour a journal such as ours, this is one of the main sources of communication, because as impoverished countries, they do not get many books or medical publications!
+promoting this epidemic.' off cigarettes." from death these people make."
+He explained that cigarette companies are the black sheep of the corporate world, totally lacking in credibility, "so what they're doing is buying off goodwill by the sponsorship of sport. of art museums . . . they're trying very hard to buy off the complacency of those of us who could stop them pushing their epidemic."
+Council - cost the Australian economy The real significance of the publication of the poster and article in the Medical Journal, according to Dr Blum is that the journal is distributed internationally, including to those third world nations where cigarette companies are luring thousands of consumers by promoting cigarettes as a sign of wealth and soph- "The Journal will be in every medical library in the world.
+In Lesoto, or Botswana, where they would devour a journal such as ours, this is one of the main sources of communication, because as impoverished countries, they do not get many books or medical publications.'
 He explained that multi-national tobacco corporations are now beginning to gain a stronghold in those countries.
 That is where such information can still have very telling effects.
-If the recent issue of the Medical journal had come out 30 years ago in Australia, then perhaps it might have had a profound effect on the smoking habits of many people, Dr Blum argued.

-fred cole, B.U.G.A.
-U.P. figure-head said of Dr Blum and Bruce Miles, his solicitor: "These are the people 1 admire most, for they have to put a lot more at stake than some others when speaking out for something they believe in."

-And fred also had a word of warning for the tobacco companies: "They've got to realize that we will simply not stop!"
+If the recent issue of the Medical Journal had come out 30 years ago in Australia, then perhaps it might have had a profound effect on the smoking habits of many people, Dr Blum fred cole , B.U.G.A.
+U.P. figure-head said of Dr Blum and Bruce Miles, his solicitor: "These are the people I admire most, for they have to put a lot more at stake than some others when speaking out for something they believe in.'
+And fred also had a word of warning for the tobacco companies: "They've got to realize that we will simply not stop!' course."
+Refacing of billboards by by Louise Williams and Tony Sarno groups such as B.U.G.A.
+U.P. alone is not co-editors of NEWSWIT enough.
+It is merely the start of a wider "Death in the West" is available in Australian video cassette for \$ 25 from C.A.C.A PO Box 473 N. Fitzroy VIC, or PO Box K 1380 Haymarket NSW 2000

-[^] NEWSWIT published by the New South Wales Institute of Technology Student Association c1983.

-^{ &}quot;Death in the West" is available in Australia on video cassette for \$25 from C.A.C.A .PO Box 473 N. Fitzroy VIC, or PO Box K 1380 Haymarket NSW 2000